awsdocs/aws-systems-manager-user-guide/doc_source/create-ssm-document-cli.md

 After you create the content for your custom AWS Systems Manager \(SSM\) document, as described in [Writing SSM document content](create-ssm-doc.md#writing-ssm-doc-content), you can use the AWS Command Line Interface \(AWS CLI\) or AWS Tools for PowerShell to create an SSM document using your content\.
 This is shown in the following command\.

 **Before you begin**
 Install and configure the AWS CLI or the AWS Tools for PowerShell, if you haven't already\.
-For information, see [Install or upgrade AWS command line tools](getting-started-cli.md)\.
+For information, see [Installing or updating the latest version of the AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) and [Installing the AWS Tools for PowerShell](https://docs.aws.amazon.com/powershell/latest/userguide/pstools-getting-set-up.html)\.

 Run the following command\.
 Replace each *example resource placeholder* with your own information\.